argentsea/shared/src/readme.md

 and *[PostgreSql](https://github.com/argentsea/pg)* data platforms.
 This project contains the shared code used by both the ArgentSea.Sql project and the ArgentSea.Pg project.

+The site home page is at http://www.argentsea.com.
+The documentation is located at http://docs.argentsea.com.